ringsumlut/Midterm/README.md

 #Midterm

-#pulling stuff from branch 1 to branch 2
+#merge from branch 1 to branch 2